catamphetamine/react-pages/README.md

 The possible `options` (the third argument of all `http` methods) are

   * `headers` — HTTP Headers JSON object.
   * `authentication` — Set to `false` to disable sending the authentication token as part of the HTTP request.
-Set to a String to pass it as an `Authorization: Bearer ${token}` token (no need to set the token explicitly for every `http` method call, it is supposed to be set globally, see below).
+Set to a String to pass it as an `Authorization: Bearer ${token}` token (no need to supply the token explicitly for every `http` method call, it is supposed to be set globally, see below).
   * `progress(percent, event)` — Use for tracking HTTP request progress (e.g. file upload).
   * `onResponseHeaders(headers)` – Use for examining HTTP response headers (e.g. [Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/API/RESTObjectPUT.html#RESTObjectPUT-responses-response-headers) file upload).